 “I only intended to do that for a couple of years, but then 24 went by.
 It was an incredible experience, and I had my roles but I discovered my first love which was leading innovation teams,” he shares.
 His PepsiCo career included roles as SVP Marketing at Frito-Lay, CEO of Frito-Lay North America, CEO of Tropicana Products (which is how he got transferred to Sarasota 24 years ago) and Chief Innovation Officer for the corporation globally with a focus on improving the healthfulness of the product portfolio across divisions.
 After 24 great years, Leach decided it was time to quit and go to seminary to get reoriented to human service work.

 As a local philanthropist, Leach has been known to fight for social justice.
 “I think that our greatest natural resource is human,” he explains.
 “We have enormous reservoirs of untapped vision, creativity and resourcefulness when we connect individual skills and calling in common purpose.
 For me, social justice is principally about realizing untapped and unrecognized human potential.
 We need to address the common existential challenges we face together.”
-Recently, he was recognized for his service on the boards of Children First and Education Foundation.
+Recently, he was recognized for his service on the boards of Children First and the Education Foundation of Sarasota County.
 He chose these organizations based on overwhelming evidence that the greatest opportunity for unleashing human potential is in early childhood, and sustaining it with the involvement of parents who are supported in becoming the parents they aspire to be.

 “I got involved in Children First 20 years ago because, by design, they serve the 600 or so kids and their families most in need in Sarasota County, and they do it with wrap-around support of families—everything from comprehensive access to services they and their kids need, to parenting education, job training and employment,” he says.
 “James Heckman, a professor of economics at the University of Chicago won a Nobel Prize for his work demonstrating that high quality early childhood education with wrap-around support of families is the single best social investment we can make as a society.”